kgrid/kgrid-activator/docs/api.md

 ## The Shelf, access to Knowledge Objects available to the activator

-Access, viewing, listing, import KOs available to tha Activator uses teh Shelf API available at `/kos'.
-For more information see https://kgrid.org/kgrid-shelf/api
+Access, viewing, listing, import KOs available to tha Activator uses teh Shelf API available at `/kos`.
+For more information see the [Kgrid Shelf API Docs](https://kgrid.org/kgrid-shelf/api)

 ## Application and Health Information
 Activators <conform>should</conform> provide application and health information via `/actuator/health`